benjaminkitson/hoenn-pokedex-mvp/README.md

 The data is pretty much directly from the PokéApi, although I did a bunch of cleaning up and formatting, and removed certain later-gen pokémon from evolution chains.

-The API can be accessed at hoenn-pokedex.herokuapp.com/pokedexdata (currently hoenn-pokedex-staging.herokuapp.com/pokedexdata) - this URL returns a JSON of all 386 pokemon from gens I-III.
+The API can be accessed at <strong>hoenn-pokedex.herokuapp.com/pokedexdata</strong> (currently <strong>hoenn-pokedex-staging.herokuapp.com/pokedexdata</strong> while I'm still developing bits of it) - this URL returns a JSON of all 386 pokemon from gens I-III, with some basic data like types, sizes, and abilities.

 Searches can also effectively be carried out as follows: